About TrueCottage

 TrueCottage does not inspect seller kitchens.
 If you have questions about a specific product (ingredients, allergens, or preparation), contact the seller directly through the platform before purchasing.

 Enter your zip code on the browse page.
-TrueCottage will show you all active products from sellers within your delivery radius.
+TrueCottage will show you all active products from sellers within your service area.
 You'll see the seller's general area (city/neighborhood) and can view their full product listings.

 Sellers are required to list allergen information on every product.
 You'll find this information on each product page.